How Artificial Intelligence Is Reshaping Global Business Strategy

 Positioning for the Next Wave of AI-Driven Competition

-Resources such as MIT Sloan Management Review and Harvard Business Review increasingly emphasize that sustainable competitive advantage in an AI-driven economy comes from combining technological sophistication with deep domain expertise, strong governance, and a culture of continuous learning.
-For companies featured in DailyBusinesss coverage of AI and technology, global markets, and macro trends, the imperative is to move beyond experimentation toward disciplined, enterprise-wide transformation.
+Thought leadership from platforms such as MIT Sloan Management Review and Harvard Business Review increasingly emphasizes that durable competitive advantage in an AI-driven economy comes from combining technological sophistication with deep domain expertise, robust governance, and a culture of continuous learning and experimentation.
+Within DailyBusinesss reporting on AI and technology, global markets, and broader macro trends, AI is consistently framed as a lens through which every major decision about where to compete, how to win, and which values to uphold must now be viewed.